 Gross National Income (GNI)

-GNI is a similar measure to GDP, except that it focuses on net national income.
-Net national income is the total net income that a country earned over a certain time period from other countries.
+GNI is a similar measure to GDP, except that it includes net national income.
+Net national income is the total net income that a country earned over a specific time period from other countries.
 The figure is referred to as the Net Factor Income from Abroad (NFIA).

 For instance, if Country A is home to a major multinational’s headquarters (i.e., reports earnings in this country), and that company oversees operations that generate profits of $100 million in Country B, then Country A’s NFIA would be $100 million.
-This would in turn cause GNI to rise by $100 million.
+It would, in turn, cause GNI to rise by $100 million.
 The equation to calculate GNI is:

 GDP – Gross Domestic Product

 FIAin – Factor Income from Abroad “In” (i.e., receivables from abroad business)